Nono Maloyi: Election as ANC chair: 2022

-Controversies

-Travelgate

-In 2005, Maloyi was one of the politicians implicated in South Africa's Travelgate scandal, which concerned the abuse of parliamentary travel vouchers.
-The following year, he pled guilty to one count of fraud, in relation to an amount of R150,000, and in October 2006 he was sentenced to pay a fine of R60,000 or serve five years' imprisonment.

-Phone tap

-In 2020 and 2021, several newspapers reported on claims that several North West politicians' phones had been tapped, allegedly by intelligence operatives working for Premier Job Mokgoro.
-Maloyi was allegedly one of the affected politicians and the Mail & Guardian reported that he had laid criminal charges in connection with the alleged wiretap.

 Culpable homicide charge

 In 2022, during Maloyi's campaign for election as ANC provincial chairperson, some opponents – particularly in the Bojanala region of North West – argued unsuccessfully that he should be barred from contesting the position, in line with the ANC's step-aside policy, because he had previously been charged with culpable homicide.
 The charge was reportedly related to a 2018 car accident on the N12 which led to the death of one person.
 The National Prosecuting Authority had provisionally withdrawn the charge against him in May 2022, but Maloyi's opponents argued that the charge might be reinstated.
 Maloyi lamented that they were "trying to leverage an unfortunate situation for political gain".
 He said:The ANC step-aside rule was meant to root out bad apples from the organisation and not to settle political scores.
 The accident was an unforeseen and unfortunate incident.
 It was not corruption, money laundering, or any of the criminal acts that were meant to be rooted out by the step-aside policy.